 1. Curriculum Vitae Overview

-Curriculum Vitaes (CVs) are often a part of the graduate school application package, particularly research / academic programs.
+Curriculum Vitaes (CVs) are often a part of the graduate school application package, particularly for research / academic programs.
 Traditionally, CVs have an academic focus - they present a complete picture of your academic achievements, publications (if any) and scholarly interests, as well as skills developed through academic degrees and related teaching or research experience.
 If you are applying to a more applied graduate program, you may be asked for a resume rather than a CV.

 Since a majority of upper-year undergraduate students do not have many of the typical elements of a CV such as publications, extensive research or teaching experience and scholarships, students must consider repackaging their experiences using headings that will emphasize their relevant experiences to the admissions committee.